お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 Something went wrong!
 Please try again.

-Next use the Clocks tool that is part of the MCUXpresso Config Tool to change the clock settings and change the rate that the LED blinks.
+Next, use the Clocks tool that is part of the MCUXpresso Config Tools to change the clock settings and change the rate that the LED blinks.

 Something went wrong!
 Please try again.